 Selection of Scholarship Recipients

-The Office of the Provost will charge a committee with reviewing applications and selecting recipients for the four fully funded scholarships.
-The Office of the Provost will select recipients of the four partially funded scholarships both using guidance from the committee and considering other factors such as college representation and a college’s prioritization of applications, if provided.
+The Office of the Provost will charge a committee with reviewing applications and selecting recipients for the fully funded scholarships.
+The Office of the Provost will select recipients of the partially funded scholarships both using guidance from the committee and considering other factors such as college representation and a college’s prioritization of applications, if provided.

 Those who are selected are expected to register in time to receive the priority registration tuition rate for these sessions.
 Information about registration deadlines can be found online at the NCFDD website.